Definition of"picking" in English

 Etymology

-Derived from the Old English word 'pician', meaning 'to prick' or 'to pierce', which later evolved to include senses of selecting, gathering, and removing items with a pointed tool or by hand.
+Derived from the Old English word 'pician', which originally meant 'to prick' or 'to pierce'.
+Over time, its meaning evolved to include senses of selecting, gathering, and removing items, often with a manual or precise action.

 Cultural Notes